NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Accentuating the red hue in Adobe Lightroom – an attempt at an app pictograph researchers use called DStretch – resulted in this view:

 The Horned Snake (Michi-ginebig) played a significant role in Ojibwe mythology.
-If it is indeed a Michi-ginebig image, it looks like the painter started off strong with lots of paint and then ran out near the end!
+If it is indeed a Michi-ginebig image, it looks like the painter started strong with lots of paint, then ran out near the end!
 Then again, it could be two images – a U-shape and a, let’s say, flat-bottomed canoe with two paddlers!
 The human impulse is to create meaning, even when there is none.

 The cross with a horizontal line on the top pointing to the left could be a crude representation of Animikii, the Thunderbird, next to Gitchi-Manitou, the most powerful of spirits.
 From the beak pointing to the left to the horizontal line in the middle representing the wings…